bytes-zone/bytes-zone/content/posts/elo-anything.md

 +++
 title = "elo-anything"
 date = 2020-11-24
+description = "using the Elo rating system to sort items in our backlog."
 +++

 Part of my job as a team lead is dealing with a big list of work that my team is responsible for, but which we're not going to do immediately.